Treat the dinner as a tradeoff

 Quick answer

 Use North End as a deliberate finish after a history-led day.
-Do not make it the required ending if weather, walking fatigue, or wait tolerance are weak.
+If weather, walking fatigue, group size, or wait tolerance are weak, make the North End stop casual or return to the base area.

 Best North End anchor Neptune Oyster